pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 	1. `mv pcf-OLD-VERSION/pcf-OLD-VERSION-bind pcf-NEW-VERSION/pcf-NEW-VERSION-bind`
 	1. `mv pcf-OLD-VERSION/pcf-OLD-VERSION-staging pcf-NEW-VERSION/pcf-NEW-VERSION-staging`
 	1. `mv pcf-OLD-VERSION/pcf-OLD-VERSION-production pcf-NEW-VERSION/pcf-NEW-VERSION-production`
 1. Copy the script of the oldest version from **cf-current/deployment-resources.yml** to **cf-previous-versions/deployment-resources.yml**.
-The copied script should resemble something like this:
+The copied script should resemble this:
 ```
 	- name: cf-current-pcf-OLD-VERSION-s3
 	  type: s3